17-year-old accused of killing 1-year-old daughter; sheriff says her condition was 'unspeakable'

 ROBESON COUNTY, N.C.
-(WTVD) -- A 17-year-old has been accused of killing his 1-year-old daughter, Jadayln Barton.
+(WTVD) -- A 17-year-old father and 25-year-old mother have been arrested for the abuse and death of their 1-year-old daughter, Jadayln Barton.

 Just before midnight on Tuesday, deputies with the Robeson County Sheriff's Office were called to Southeastern Medical Center in reference to an unresponsive girl who had bruises on her body.